Dr. C. Rebecca Oldham

 Oldham, C. R., Shealy, A., Tilton, K., & Oldham, C. (2022, November).
 Discrimination and poverty as a prism for teaching information literacy.
 Paper presented at the National Council on Family Relations Annual Conference, Minneapolis, MN.

 Oldham, C. R., Fleming, W. M., Hoskins, N., Scales, B., Strattion, T., Allen, D., Hill, K., Bakari, A., & Borchert, J. (2020, November).
 Men’s engagement in violence prevention: Methods and messaging in the era of #MeToo.
-Symposium paper to be presented at the National Council on Family Relations Annual Conference, St. Louis, MO (virtual due to COVID-19).
+Symposium paper presented at the National Council on Family Relations Annual Conference, St. Louis, MO (virtual due to COVID-19).

 Oldham, C. R. & Purcell, J. B. K. (2018, November).
 Critical film analysis as a pedagogical tool for feminist family scholars: Research & theory.
 Paper presented at the National Council on Family Relations Annual Conference, San Diego, CA.